brevzin/cpp_proposals/2945_format_time_point/format-time_point.md

 # Why More Specifiers

-First, it is simply much more convenient for the user to write something like `%.0T` if what they want is `15:40:34` than it is for them to write that rather verbose cast expression to convert their `time_point` into `seconds` duration.
+First, it is simply much more convenient for the user to write something like `%.0T` if what they want is `15:40:34` then it is for them to write that rather verbose cast expression to convert their `time_point` into `seconds` duration.

 Second, `%.0T`{.x} ensures that they don't actually have to care about the underlying duration of their `time_point`, this will consistently produce the same output regardless of whether it's `time_point<system_clock, seconds>` or `time_point<system_clock, milliseconds>` or `time_point<system_clock, nanoseconds>`.

 Third, specifiers can nest in a way that those workarounds don't.
 For example, it is straightforward to implement formatting for `Optional<T>` such that it supports all of `T`'s format specifiers, so that `Optional<int>(42)` can format using `{:#x}`{.x} as `Some(0x2a)`.
-If `time_point` has the necessary specifiers than an `Optional<time_point>` can be formatted as desired simply using `time_point`'s specifiers.
+If `time_point` has the necessary specifiers then an `Optional<time_point>` can be formatted as desired simply using `time_point`'s specifiers.
 Otherwise, the workaround requires calling `Optional::transform`.
 The same argument can be made for ranges: use the underlying specifier, or have to resort to using `std::views::transform`.
 This certainly becomes inconvenient for the user pretty rapidly, but it also brings up a question of safety - something I'm going to call the capture problem [^naming].

 [^naming]: This probably already exists in the literature under a much more suitable name, so I'm hoping by giving it a bad name somebody simply points me to the correct one later.